Big City Family Fun

 Épicerie Boulud

-Chef Daniel Boulud’s quick service outlet tempted me with an assortment of desserts.
-I choose the raspberry pistachio tart, a tiny work of food art.
-Also a good stop for breakfast or lunch.
+Chef Daniel Boulud’s quick-service outlet tempted me with an assortment of desserts.
+I chose the raspberry pistachio tart, a tiny work of food art.
+It’s also a good stop for breakfast or lunch.

 Ladurée